PointCloudLibrary/pcl/doc/tutorials/content/pairwise_incremental_registration.rst

         reg.setMaximumIterations (2);

-And is manualy iterated (30 times in our case):
+And is manually iterated (30 times in our case):

    .. code-block:: cpp